collabnix/redisplanet/docker/Getting_Started_with_Docker-Redis-Go.md

 ```

-# Use `go-redis' with golang
+# Using `go-redis'

-create main.go with following content :
+Create main.go with following content :

 ```
 package main